-The input of interest is for-profit school or community college attendance.
-The vector ENTRY contains a set of dichotomous variables measuring time relative to entry into schooling, beginning four quarters prior to the date of entry through quarter 25.
-Hence, we include a variable for the fourth quarter before enrolling, a variable for the third quarter before enrolling, extending through the twenty-fifth quarter after enrolling.
+enrollment.
 The variables for the four quarters before enrollment are included to capture the possibility of an "Ashenfelter dip" in earnings in the quarters immediately before enrollment, as Jepsen, Troske, and Coomes (2014) document large dips in earnings immediately prior to community college attendance.
 The reference period or omitted category is the set of quarters more than four quarters before enrollment.
 The coefficients report the difference in earnings for the specified quarter relative to quarters more than one year before school entry, taking account of age and calendar quarter effects.
+Intuitively, as this approach assures that the parameters predicting earnings estimated in Equation 1 are not influenced by observed post-schooling earnings, the bias in single-equation models, which results from the relationship between the fixed effects and heterogeneity in post-schooling returns, no longer occurs.

 As mentioned previously, we have earnings data from the first quarter of 1999 through the third quarter of 2015.
 Because we exclude observations more than 24 quarters before program entry and more than 25 quarters after program entry, we have up to 50 quarters of earnings observations per person.
-We look at spells of attendance rather than completion of a degree in order to avoid endogeneity concerns associated with non-random completion, as noted in Cellini and Chaudhary (2014).
+We look at spells of attendance rather than completion of a degree or certificate in order to avoid endogeneity concerns associated with non-random completion, as noted in Cellini and Chaudhary (2014).